septentrio-gnss/mowi/README.md

 The true potential of mowi lies in running custom firmware on the ESP module.
 The most convenient way is to flash ESP with an already compiled binary image using Espressive's official `esptool.py` utility.
 If you are interested in building your own firmware, please skip to the following example (`Developing ESP firmware`) as it handles the flashing process for you.

 To start flashing, you have to install the esptool utility.
 You can do so from [pypi repository](https://pypi.org/project/esptool/) by using the pip packet management system.
-Run the following command in your terminal:
+Mind that you need Python 2.7 or Python 3.4 or newer installed on your computer.
+For more details or to troubleshoot problems, visit the [esptool's GitHub repository](https://github.com/espressif/esptool/).
+To install the esptool run the following command in your terminal:

 `$ pip install esptool`

-Mind that you need Python 2.7 or Python 3.4 or newer installed on your computer.
-For more details or to troubleshoot problems, visit [the esptool's GitHub repository](https://github.com/espressif/esptool/).

 During experimenting with ESP, it might be useful to re-flash it with the default (factory) firmware known as [ESP-AT](https://github.com/espressif/esp-at).
-To download this firmware go to [its official GitHub repository](https://github.com/espressif/esp-at/releases/tag/v2.2.0.0_esp32) and download the `.zip` folder dedicated to ESP32-WROVER module.
+To download this firmware go to its [official GitHub repository](https://github.com/espressif/esp-at/releases/tag/v2.2.0.0_esp32) and download the `.zip` folder dedicated to ESP32-WROVER module.
 After unzipping it, enter the `.\factory` subfolder and search for `factory_WROVER-32.bin`.
 This is the binary image you are about to flash to your ESP.
 To do so, connect your mowi to your computer via the USB cable and execute the following command in your terminal:

 `$ esptool.py --chip auto --port /dev/ttyUSB0 --baud 115200 write_flash -z 0x0 factory_WROVER-32.bin`